 In the case of transferred intent involving an assault and battery, there will likely be two plaintiffs: the person who was the intended victim of the battery (who sues for assault) and the person who was actually physically harmed (who sues for battery).

-In medical malpractice cases involving unauthorized treatments or lack of informed consent (see below), the patient may sue for all costs and treatments/procedures associated with the treatment received.
-This is true, in many cases, even where the patient ultimately benefited from the unauthorized treatment (although this may be argued as a mitigating factor by defense).
+In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments and procedures associated with the treatment received.
+This is true in many cases, even where the patient ultimately benefited from the unauthorized treatment (although this may be argued as a mitigating factor by defense).

 If you are preparing to file a battery claim but don't know where to start, a personal injury attorney can help.
 An attorney will be able to connect the legal dots to make a convincing case that your claim satisfies the elements of a battery, while advocating on your behalf.
 You can start the process right now by getting a free claim evaluation from an injury lawyer.